 Eastampton Township is located within two major watersheds: Rancocas Creek (most of the municipality); and Assiscunk, Crosswicks and Doctors Creeks (northern most portion of the municipality flows toward the Assiscunk Creek).
-Map No. 9, which was taken from the HMP, shows the watersheds of Burlington County including Eastampton.
+Map No. 9,

 Map No. 10 - Climate Zones in New Jersey